aoksys-platform-engineering/helm-charts/charts/chc-lib/README.md

 </table>

 ### Affinities
-When configuring `affinity.podAffinity` or `affinity.podAntiAffinity` in a `PodTemplate`, you can provide values either as string or dict.
+When configuring `affinity.podAffinity` or `affinity.podAntiAffinity` in a `PodTemplate`, you can provide values as string or dict.

 The output depends on the provided data type:
 - Dict value: The value is used as-is without further processing.
 An empty dict (`{}`) is valid input, too.